emansasu7/til/javascript/essentials-for-react.md

 ### 1. Function Declarations and Arrow Functions

-There a 2 ways of writting funtions:
+There a 2 ways of writting funtions in React:

 - using the function keyword
 - arrow functions

 ```
-function MyComponent(){
+function JavascriptFunction(){
     return 'Hello';
 }